Sacred Jackfruit Tree

 The Sacred Jackfruit Tree is a historical site in the Indian state of Manipur where a jackfruit tree (Artocarpus heterophyllus) growing on the small hill of Kaina was used to carve images of Hindu god Krishna.
 Rajarshi Bhagya Chandra, earlier known as Shree Jai Singh Maharaja, the King of Manipur in the 18th century, had a dream in which he received instructions from Krishna to carve His images from this tree.
 Accordingly, seven images of Krishna were carved from the jackfruit tree and installed in various temples in Manipur and in the neighboring state of Assam.
 One such temple is the Shree Govindajee Temple at Imphal.

 Location

-The Sacred Jackfruit Tree site is on the Kaina Hill, a small hillock in the southern part of a mountain range called Langmaijing, in the Thoubal district to the east of the Manipur valley.
+The Sacred Jackfruit Tree site is on the Kaina Hill, a small hillock in the southern part of a mountain range called Langmaijing, in the Imphal East district to the east of the Manipur valley.
 In the past, Kaina Hill was known as Lakhai Phandong Ching.
 It was a royal orchard of the palace.
 It is 29 km from Imphal on the Imphal-Yariripok road.
 Kaina Mountain rises to a height of about 921 m.
 The location of the Theibong Jackfruit tree (Jackfruit in Meitei language means Theibong) is a religious and historical site for the Meitei Hindus who have named it as Bhashmukh Parbat.